 To understand my dad is to understand a Harley Davidson motorcycle.
-Not the new, souped-up kind with MP3 hookups, GPS, and all the other bells and whistles afforded the modern cyclist.
+Not the new, souped-up kind with MP3 hookups, GPS, and all the other bells and whistles afforded the modern biker.
 My dad is neither flashy or overindulgent.
-Rather, James Benton resembles a classic bike: one put together by an old-school biker who fiddled and tinkered and customized his motorcycle in a way he, not the mainstream, saw fit.
-He is a mash-up of parts from different eras, held together firmly but somewhat randomly.
+Rather, James Benton resembles a classic bike: one put together by someone old-school who fiddled and tinkered and customized his motorcycle in a way he, not the mainstream, saw fit.
+My dad is a mash-up of different eras, held together firmly by a relentless faith in God.
 When you pass him on the street, he’s the kind of guy you can’t quite pin down into one category.
 You have to study him for quite some time before you can begin to understand him.
 And even then, upon further prodding, you discover something new and unique.
 It may not make a ton of sense, but it’s intriguing nonetheless.

 James Benton (he hates his middle name, and forbids me from sharing it publicly) was born on May 9, 1955.
 He was the youngest of six.
 His dad worked in a shoe factory.
 His mom grew up on an Indian reservation.
 By the time I met my grandparents, they were so old they were almost unknown to me.
 My grandpa gave me his empty Prince Albert tobacco cans as gifts (he rolled his own smokes).
 My grandma was usually quiet, but she slapped my hand once when I reached for a spoon without asking (which I found a little harsh).
 We would go to their house in town to get water once a week because our well had bad water for drinking.
 This forced a visit that may not have happened otherwise.
 It also thrust my dad back into relationship with his parents, whom he hadn’t always been close to.
 He grew up in a strict Pentecostal home.
 Love was certainly present, as was discipline.
 Distance defined it all.
 He was closest to my Aunt Dee, and admired her like most sons admired mothers.

 There are about three constants in my life that no matter how hard I try cannot be subtracted.
 One is the Lord.
 Another is small towns.
 And the third is my family.
 At the center of that family is my dad.
 Like an old rusty anchor he kept us all in place.
 Like a relic from days gone by, my dad is often overlooked and–when someone takes the chance to notice–often misunderstood.
-He wears boots, Levi’s, and t-shirts (w/ pockets, for his cigarettes, one of the few bad habits he’s yet to kick).
+He wears boots, Levi’s, and t-shirts (with pockets for his cigarettes, of course, one of a few bad habits he never did kick).
 As he’s grown older, he’s added eyeglasses.
 His hair is long, as long as my mother’s.
 It’s usually braided and dangles down his back.
 He looks like a biker.
 Or a farmer.
 Or a hippie.
 Or a big, mean indian.
 Or maybe all of those.
 He never took a lot of lip from me and he rarely takes it from anyone else.
-He has strong opinions, just like his disciplinarian parents.
+He has strong opinions.
 He’s stern, but rarely harsh.
 He is known for being a hard worker.
-After raising me, he has grown to enjoy sports: mainly Duke basketball and Cardinals baseball.
+After raising me, he has grown to enjoy sports: mainly college basketball and Cardinals baseball.